God wants a relationship with each of us.

 Secondly and importantly for myself, the relationship between God and me slowly but surely kindled deeper emotions as I relaxed into it.
 Now if an analytical dude like me can do it, anyone can!
+That is I did find plenty of exacting proof for myself.
 (Again, if you wish to read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 Of course this stuff all just travels along at a pace relative to each of us individually.